 Thompson-Robinson possesses the arm strength necessary to drive passes downfield even when fading back.
 His lower body doesn’t have to be in sync for him to generate pace.
 Thompson-Robinson’s elasticity gives him this freedom, and especially when in rhythm, he has the velocity to push the ball into tight windows as they close.

 Execution beyond the physical traits

 Thompson-Robinson can still seek greater consistency in this area, but the UCLA QB has shown plenty of flashes as a passer in recent years.
-DTR seems to process information fairly swiftly.
+DTR seems to process information fairly well.
 He identifies options quickly as he surveys the field and has shown to move his progressions with urgency.

-Going further, Thompson-Robinson has a solid sense of timing.
+Going further, Thompson-Robinson has a decent sense of timing.
 When he’s in rhythm, DTR delivers passes with great precision and ball placement.
 The UCLA product has shown that he can anticipate receiver breaks and throw with timing.
 He’s also displayed that he can place the ball just out of the defender’s reach.

 Areas for improvement